mrdannael/react-coolicons/README.md

 **Coolicons** a carefully designed icons for your next project.

-This package is based on [coolicons](https://github.com/krystonschwarze/coolicons) repository by Kryston Schwarze.
-You can [buy him a coffee](https://www.buymeacoffee.com/krystonschwarze).
+This package is based on version **4.1** of [coolicons](https://github.com/krystonschwarze/coolicons) repository by Kryston Schwarze.

+You can easily search through available icons at [react-coolicons](https://mrdannael.github.io/react-coolicons/) page.

 ## Installation & Usage